jules2689/trudeau/docs/2020-04-21/pre_news.md

 My understanding is that what is announced today won't necessarily be that much.
 I'm not sure of the exact figure.
 But that will be sort of a chunk of change for charities, specifically aimed at supplementing the money that they have lost due to a lack of fundraising.
-The second aspect, the second facet of what I'm expecting from the Prime Minister has to do with that other huge government relief package for businesses around wage six dids.-- subsidies.
+The second aspect, the second facet of what I'm expecting from the Prime Minister has to do with that other huge government relief package for businesses around wage six didst.
+-- subsidies.
 The government has passed legislation with opposition part is a few weeks acing to provide a wage subsidy for businesses of any size, of 75% of the first I think is nearly $58, 000 of an employee's salary.
 That is in the -- the application process is starting.
 It will be starting in a few weeks is My understanding.